Collective, a back office platform that caters to ‘businesses of one,’ just landed a hefty seed round – TechCrunch

 TC: Interesting about this useful data that you’ll be amassing from your customers.
 How might you use it?

 HR: Our first concern is making sure the right people are seeing it [meaning we’re focused on privacy].
 But there’s a lot we can do with the aggregation of that data once we’ve earned the right to use it.
-Among the things we could do, theoretically, including creating a new level of scoring.
+Among the things we could do, theoretically, includes creating a new level of scoring.
 If you’re a business of one, for example, it’s very difficult to get mortgages and loans, because credit agencies don’t have the tools to assess you.
 But if we have your financial history for years, can we represent that you’re a great person, you have a great business.

 Another interesting direction as we reach more members — we’ll get to 2,000 soon — would be to use our power as a collective to get our members less expensive insurance, [help facilitate] credit, [help them with a] 401(k).